agourlay/cornichon/README.md

 When I ExecutableStep("do nothing", s => (2 + 2, s), 4)
 ```

-The session is used to store the result of a computation in order to reuse it or to apply more advanced assertion on it late.
+The ```session``` is used to store the result of a computation in order to reuse it or to apply more advanced assertion on it later.

 ```scala